phpcoder/doorbell-customize/README.md

 There are many video doorbell devices and IP cameras available from various makers with similar hardware.
 Many of them are designed to be compatible with firmware from a few major firmware makers, notably Gwelltimes or Yoosee.
 This project covers doorbell devices with firmware named as 13.xx.xx.xx with HiSilicon hi3518ev200 SoC onboard.
 Compatibility with other devices is not tested.

 ## Installing modified firmware
-Patched Firmware 13.01.01.31 based on 13.01.01.30:
+Patched Firmware 13.01.01.31 based on 13.01.01.30
-Has Telnet enabled
+* Has Telnet enabled
-Has FPS fix, steady on 15fps
+* Has FPS fix, steady on 15fps
-Stays up&running > 3 days, even when disconnected from WAN
+* Stays up&running > 3 days, even when disconnected from WAN

 Instructions to install:
-Download the [Zip_File] (https://github.com/cmdwhoami/doorbell-customize/archive/refs/heads/main.zip) and unzip.
+Download the [Firmware](https://github.com/cmdwhoami/doorbell-customize/archive/refs/heads/main.zip) and unzip.
 Go to file SDcard and copy contents ie: (CRON, MONITORING, UTILITIES, busybox, nano, npcupg.bin, set_time.sh, and weget) on root of (empty) SD card
 Insert SD card into slot on Doorbell
 Open YooSee App -> Settings -> Firmware and select install.
 This will install the local firmware from SD.